Documentation

 Releasing a new app version

-After you've finished developing your app, you may release it as the first step toward making your new app version publicly available.
-The process of releasing an app consists of the following:
+Once you have finished developing your app, you may release it as the first step toward making your new app version public.
+The process of releasing an app consists of:

 • Incrementing the app version in the manifest.json file according to the SemVer (semantic versioning) best practices.